bregman-arie/rhoci/README.md

 You can specify it by using the CLI: --conf <conf_file_path>

 You can find sample in samples/rhoci.conf

+## API

+API is documented in /doc view and generated automatically

 ## The technologies behind RHOCI